gitter-lab/pathway-localization/README.md

 `python plotResults.py results/allRes.p`

+## Running localization prediction

+After setting up the conda environment, running

+`snakemake --cores 1 all`

+will run the full localization prediction experiment.

 ## Datasets
 Reactome data were from version 72 retrieved on June 26, 2020.
 These files were licensed with the [CC0 license](https://reactome.org/license).